Aditya1864/concierge_agent/README.md

 ### Result
 This feature improves the assistant’s contextual understanding, personalization, and response accuracy.
 It allows for richer and more useful conversations compared to keyword-based approaches.

+---

+# Handling Conflicting Information
+In this agent, conflicting or ambiguous information can arise when answers may differ between the static knowledge base (RAG) and real-time web data.
+To address this, the agent uses a layered and fallback-based strategy.

+### Strategy Overview
+1. **Source Priority Based on Query Type**
+   - If the query involves timeless, factual, or structured content (e.g., neighborhood overviews, transport options, landmark descriptions), the agent prioritizes the **PDF knowledge base**.
+   - If the query requires real-time or volatile data (e.g., current metro timings, event schedules, traffic status), the agent defers to **web search results**.

+2. **Explicit Conflict Awareness**
+   - If conflicting results are detected (for example, the guide says Cubbon Park closes at 6 PM, but the web shows 7 PM), the agent will prefer the **more recent source**, i.e., the web, and may include a clarification like:
+     > "The guide lists the closing time as 6 PM, but recent online data suggests it's open till 7 PM."

+3. **Transparent Justification**
+   - The agent is encouraged (via system prompt) to state the source of information when a conflict is possible, so users understand which data is being relied upon.

+4. **Fallback Mechanism**
+   - If the knowledge base lacks information and the web search also fails or gives contradictory results, the agent:
+     - Defaults to stating uncertainty,
+     - May summarize both possibilities, and
+     - Encourages the user to verify from official or updated sources.

+### Example Scenario
+**User query:** "What time does Lalbagh Botanical Garden close today?"

+- **PDF response:** "Closes at 6:00 PM"
+- **Web search result:** "Special summer hours until 7:30 PM"

+**Agent response:**
+"Lalbagh typically closes at 6:00 PM according to the city guide, but current web results suggest it's open until 7:30 PM today.
+Please verify on the official website if you're visiting."

+### Result
+This approach balances trustworthiness and accuracy by combining the stability of offline data with the flexibility of real-time search, while always aiming for transparency when conflicts arise.